HPYO’s 2022-2023 Season

 Players auditioning for the 22-23 HPYO Season may choose to perform in person or by video submission.
 All players are asked to prepare a solo, and a selection of scales.
 Players may also be asked to sight read a selection.
 In addition, players auditioning for the Philharmonic Orchestra are asked to prepare two orchestral excerpts.
 Please see above for instrument specific details.
 Your audition will be reviewed by HPYO faculty.

 How do I know which orchestra I should audition for?

 Private music teachers are an excellent resource when preparing for an audition – we encourage musicians to ask their teachers before beginning audition preparation which orchestra they would be best suited to audition for.
 Musicians are welcome to prepare the materials for the Philharmonic Orchestra if they wish, but coaching faculty reserves the right to make placement decisions based on the audition results.
-Please feel free to reach out to the HPYO General Manager, Courtney Prizrenac if you have questions regarding audition preparation and the two orchestras.
+Please feel free to reach out to the HPYO General Manager, Megan Benjafield if you have questions regarding audition preparation and the two orchestras.